 Estate & Gift Tax

-Estate and Gift Tax Attorney, CPA & Enrolled Agents
+Estate and Gift Tax Attorneys, CPAs & Enrolled Agents

 Located in Woodbury, New York

 Understanding how to decrease your estate tax liability using either the annual gift-giving tax exclusion or the lifetime gift tax exemption requires creative estate and tax planning strategies.
-At Stefans Law Group, our team of tax and estate planning attorneys has the resources and experience needed to help you reduce your estate tax liability.
+At Summit Advisors of Long Island, our team of estate planning attorneys, Certified Financial Planners, and tax experts have the resources and experience needed to help you reduce your estate tax liability.

-To learn how we can help you, contact Woodbury estate and gift tax attorneys at the Stefans Law Group today.
+To learn how we can help you, contact us today.

 The Tax Reform Act and Recent Changes to the Lifetime Gift Tax Exemption

-The federal estate tax exemption for 2015 is $5.34 million.
+The federal estate tax exemption for 2018 is $11.2 million.
 If you own a business or real estate, valuation is critical to estate tax reduction strategy.
-We are here to help you formulate your estate plan.
+We are here to help you formulate your estate plan to account for this change.

 Married Couples and the Federal Estate Tax Exemption